 I mean, think about it: if you were making and selling drones, you could access millions of potential users via Facebook Ads and Google Ads.
 Millions.

 It’d cost you money, but you’d be making money – it’d be an investment.

 A mod, for instance, is a mechanical piece of technology.
-It is inorganic by its very nature and is, therefore, unlike tobacco whatever way you look at it.
+It is inorganic by its very nature and is, therefore, not at all like tobacco.
 Ditto tanks, coils, and accessories in general.